Picentes: Ethnonym

 The connection between Poponian and Picentes, if any, remains obscure.

 There is no mention in ancient sources of the endonym used by the North Picenes.

-The first document to mention the Latin exonym Picentes is the Fasti triumphales, which record for 268/267 BC a triumph given to Publius Sempronius Sophus for a victory de Peicentibus, "over the Picentes," where the -ei- is an Old Latin form.
-The entire group of Latin Picene words delivered subsequently appear to follow the standard rules for Latin word formation.
+The first document to mention the Latin exonym Picentes is the Fasti triumphales, which records for 268/267 BC a triumph given to Publius Sempronius Sophus for a victory de Peicentibus, "over the Picentes," where the -ei- is an Old Latin form.
+The entire group of Latin Picene words delivered subsequently appears to follow the standard rules for Latin word formation.
 The root is Pīc-, provenience and meaning yet unknown.
 The extended Pīc-ēn- is used to form a second-declension adjective, appearing in such phrases as Pīcēnus ager, "Picene country," Pīcēnae olivae, "Picene olives", and the neuter used as a noun, Pīcēnum.
 These are not references to any people, *Pīcēni, but to the country.
 Pīcēnus used alone implies Pīcēnus ager, the "Picene (country)" and does not mean one resident of Picenum.
 This adjective is never used of the people.

 For the people, a third-declension adjective stem is formed: Pīc-ent-, used in Pīcens and Pīcentes, "a Picentine" and "the Picentines," which are nouns formed from the adjective.
 This adjective can be used of people or of other words, as well as in a second formation of the name of the country, Pīcentum.
 From it comes a final name of the people, Pīcentini.
 The historical order in which these words appeared or whether they came from each other remains unknown.